-I recently stumbled across this little statement:
+I recently stumbled across this essay:

 In general, there is an agreement that people are pro-social” (in other words, they will try to form alliances with each other and help out, just as the commenter argues).
 “But of course, that has limits based on the perception of government care and assistance, the actions of law enforcement, wealth of the community, stability of communities and families, and age.